She Drives Me Crazy (Brett Kissel song): Background

 on a 1950s Gibson guitar so they "could tell the country gods that we still love country music".

 Commercial performance

-"She Drives Me Crazy" was certified Gold by Music Canada on July 14, 2020, with over 40,000 sales.
-As of November 2020, the song had received over 5.2 million streams through Spotify.
+"She Drives Me Crazy" was certified Gold by Music Canada on July 14, 2020, with over 40,000 sales or streaming equivalents, and later achieved Platinum certification on February 23, 2021.
+As of June 2023, the song had received over 13 million streams through Spotify.

 Music video

 The official music video for "She Drives Me Crazy" was directed by Emma Higgins and Brett Kissel and premiered January 30, 2020.
 It featured a nearly all-female cast including Kissel's wife Cecilia, and their daughters Mila and Aria.

 Chart performance

 "She Drives Me Crazy" reached a peak of number 12 on the Billboard Canada Country chart dated July 18, 2020.
 It also peaked at number 78 on the Billboard Canadian Hot 100, his fifth-highest charting entry on that chart.